Making clinical trials human for the patients who need them most

 What the founders had when the engagement closed

 This was a pre-seed engagement.
 No code was written.
-The goal was to give the founders something they could put in front of investors: a validated prototype showing that clinical trial recruitment could be redesigned around the patient experience, and a go-to-market recommendation grounded in real research rather than assumption.
+The goal was to give the founders something they could put in front of investors: a validated prototype showing a better patient experience, and a go-to-market recommendation grounded in real research.

 The prototype covered three validated patient flows: onboarding, trial matching, and community.
 It incorporated direct feedback from patients, clinical site coordinators, and sponsor representatives.
-The recommendation to pursue a pilot-first model with a single design partner came directly from UX interviews with clinical research staff, interviews that weren't in the original project scope but that changed the strategic direction of the product.
+The recommendation to pursue a pilot-first model with a single design partner came directly from UX interviews with clinical research staff.

-What the founders took into seed conversations: a high-fidelity prototype, a research-backed MVP rationale, and a go-to-market framing built around operational reality rather than top-down assumptions.
+What the founders took into seed conversations: a high-fidelity prototype, a research-backed MVP rationale, and a go-to-market framing built around operational reality.

 3